 If you are picking up your child at the end of the bike path on Butler or Renshaw, please park legally.
 Keep your eyes out for children crossing the street as these are very busy areas.
-Please leave a good distance from the crosswalk so the Safety Patrol members can see the road clearly to cross students.
+Please leave a good distance from the crosswalk so the Safety Patrol members can see the road clearly to cross within 30 foot of a stap gian and/or within 20 foot of a marked crosswalk on students.
 Never park within 30 feet of a stop sign and/or within 20 feet of a marked crosswalk, or 15 feet of an intersection if there is no crosswalk.

-Please Be Careful!
+Please Be Carefull